-Foundations that carry out activities in specific sectors of general interest (according to Art.
-5 of Legislative Decree 117/2017) can adopt the qualification of "Third Sector Entity" (in Italian ETS - Ente del Terzo Settore), by registering in the National Register of the Third Sector (in Italian RUNTS - Registro Unico Nazionale del Terzo Settore).
+Foundations that carry out activities in specific sectors of general interest can adopt the qualification of "Third Sector Entity" (hereafter: TSE), in Italian "Ente del Terzo Settore", in accordance with Legislative Decree no. 117/2017 containing the Third Sector Reform (so-called and hereafter: Third Sector Code), by registering in the National Register of the Third Sector (hereafter: NRTD), in Italian "Registro Unico Nazionale del Terzo Settore".
+Foundations can adopt the qualification of "Social Enterprise" (hereafter: SE) in accordance with the Legislative Decree no. 112/2017, too.
+SEs are a particular type of TSE.